top of page

 While strawberries can tolerate some shade, they require sunlight.
 Sunlight allows the plant to photosynthesise and produce energy for growth and fruiting.
 It's best to provide them with at least a few hours of direct sunlight each day for optimal results.

-When to pick strawberries?
+When to Pick Strawberries?

 When deciding when to pick your strawberries, look for the following: